General

 Figure 1.
 Example: Asset Administration Shells for Type and Instance Assets

-Note 1: the example is simplified for ease of understanding and only roughly complies with the metamodel as specified in Clause Specification.
+Note 1: the example is simplified for ease of understanding and only roughly complies with the metamodel as specified in Clause Specification (normative).
 The ID handling is simplified as well: the names of the classes correspond to the unique global identifier of the Asset Administration Shells.

 Note 2: in the context of Plattform Industrie 4.0, types and instances typically refer to "type assets" and "instance assets".
 When referring to types or instances of an Asset Administration Shell, this is explicitly denoted as "Asset Administration Shell types" and "Asset Administration Shell instances" to not mix them up.
 Asset Administration Shell types are synonymously used with the term "Asset Administration Shell template".

-Note 3: please refer to 2 for the IEC definition of types and instances.
+Note 3: please refer to Clause Terms and Definitions for the IEC definition of types and instances.
 Within the scope of this document, there is no full equivalency between these definitions and the type/instance concepts of object-oriented programming (OO).

 There shall be a concrete type asset of a temperature sensor and two uniquely identifiable physical temperature sensors of this type.
 The intention is to provide a separate Asset Administration Shell for the type asset as well as for every single instance asset.